Good Govt Recent

 That to Gandhi is equality.

-That’s a much higher standard than the way freedom is usually perceived in the USA today, often the hyper-capitalist longing for freedom to do WHATEVER one wants with the resources one, at least temporarily, has control over.
+That’s a much higher standard than the way freedom is frequently perceived in the USA today, which is the hyper-capitalist longing for latitude to do WHATEVER one wants with the resources one, at least temporarily, has control over.

 This respect includes responsibility.